“Like the grasses showing tender faces to each other, thus should we be, for this was the wish of the Grandfathers of the World.”

 The reaper resolved to listen – to let the Olympian finish what he had to say.

 “I was cursed to an eternal act of futility precisely because of my ability and willingness to intervene as an agent for change, for justice, for what I believed was the right thing to do.
 Just like Prometheus did, only I was never forgiven.

 He paused, and appeared for a moment more forlorn than Jasco had ever seen him before.
-Then in a voice that cracked, perhaps with anguish, perhaps with rage, Sisyphus said, “I know better than any the high price of championing a cause and of I could go back and live those days again – even knowing what ceaseless agony awaited me – I would not hesitate to do the wrong thing for the right reason again.
+Then in a voice that cracked, perhaps with anguish, perhaps with rage, Sisyphus said, “I know better than any the high price of championing a cause.
+But if I could go back and live those days again – even knowing what ceaseless agony awaited me – I would not hesitate to do the wrong thing for the right reason again.
 Given the chance to change what happened Jasco, even knowing the torture and humiliation Zeus had in mind, it would end yet again with me pushing this accursed rock.”